 - Heart disease risk factors, including high total or LDL (bad) cholesterol levels

 Treatment of Special Cases

-Treating the Elderly and Patients with Heart Disease.
-Thyroid dysfunction is common in elderly patients, with most having subclinical hypothyroidism.
-There is no evidence that this condition poses any great harm in this population, and most doctors recommend treating only high-risk patients.
-Elderly patients, particularly people with heart conditions, usually start with very low doses of thyroid replacement, since thyroid hormone may cause angina or even a heart attack.
-Patients who have heart disease must take lower-than-average maintenance doses.
+Treating Older People.
+Thyroid dysfunction is common in older people, with most having subclinical hypothyroidism.
+There is no evidence that this condition poses any great harm in this population, and most providers recommend treating only high-risk patients.
+Older people, particularly those with heart conditions, usually start with very low doses of thyroid replacement, since thyroid hormone may cause angina or even a heart attack.
+People who have heart disease must take lower-than-average maintenance doses.